-In August 2001, the FASB issued SFAS No. 144, "Accounting for the Impairment of Long-Lived Assets" which supercedes SFAS No. 121, "Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to be disposed of" and the accounting and reporting provisions of APB No. 30, "Reporting the Results of Operations - Reporting and Effects of Disposal of a Segment of a Business, and Extraordinary, Unusual and Infrequently Occurring Events and Transactions" for the disposal of a segment of business.
+In August 2001, the FASB issued SFAS No. 144, "Accounting for the Impairment of Long-Lived Assets" which supercedes SFAS No. 121, "Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to Be Disposed Of" and the accounting and reporting provisions of Accounting Principles Board (APB) Opinion No. 30, "Reporting the Results of Operations - Reporting and Effects of Disposal of a Segment of a Business, and Extraordinary, Unusual and Infrequently Occurring Events and Transactions (APB 30)" for the disposal of a segment of business.
 This statement is effective for fiscal years beginning after December 15, 2001.
 SFAS No. 144 retains many of the provisions of SFAS No. 121, but addresses certain implementation issues associated with that Statement.
-The adoption of FAS No. 144 has not had a significant impact on the financial position, results of operations or cash flows of the Company.
+The adoption of SFAS No. 144 did not have a significant impact on the financial position, results of operations or cash flows of the Company.

-In April 2002, the FASB issued SFAS No. 145, "Recission of FASB Statements No. 4, 44 and 64, Amendment of FASB Statement No. 13 and Technical Corrections".
-Effective January 1, 2003, SFAS No. 145 requires gains and losses from the extinguishment or repurchase of debt to be classified as extraordinary items only if they meet the criteria for such classification in Accounting Principles Board Opinion No. 30, "Reporting the Results of Operations, Reporting the Effects of Disposal of a Segment of a Business and Extraordinary, Unusual and Infrequently Occurring Events and Transactions (APB 30)".
+In April 2002, the FASB issued SFAS No. 145, "Recission of FASB Statements No. 4, 44 and 64, Amendment of SFAS No. 13 and Technical Corrections".
+Effective January 1, 2003, SFAS No. 145 requires gains and losses from the extinguishment or repurchase of debt to be classified as extraordinary items only if they meet the criteria for such classification in APB 30.
 Until January 1, 2003, gains and losses from the extinguishment or repurchase of debt must be classified as extraordinary items, as Dynex has done.
-After January 1, 2003, any gain or loss resulting from the extinguishment or repurchase of debt classified as an extraordinary item in a prior period that does not meet the criteria for such classified.
+After January 1, 2003, any gain or loss resulting from the extinguishment or repurchase of debt classified as an extraordinary item in a prior period that does not meet the criteria for such classification under APB Opinion 30 must be reclassified.
+The Company is in the process of evaluating SFAS No. 145 but believes it will not have a significant impact on the financial position, results of operations or cash flows of the Company.

-NOTE 8--PREFERRED STOCK
+NOTE 9 -- PREFERRED STOCK

 As of March 31, 2002 and December 31, 2001, the total liquidation preference on the Preferred Stock was \$123,852 and \$121,867, respectively, and the total amount of dividends in arrears on Preferred Stock were \$25,167 and \$22,771, respectively.
-Individually, the amount of dividends in arrears on the Series A, the Series B and the Series C were \$6,094 (\$6.14 per Series A share), \$8,469 (\$6.14 per Series B share) and \$10,604 (\$7.66 per Series C share) at March 31, 2002 and \$5,513 (\$5.56 per Series A share), \$7,663 (\$5.56 per Series B share) and \$9,595 (\$6.94 per Series C share) at December 31, 2001.
+Individually, the amount of dividends in arrears on the Series A, the Series B and the Series C were \$6,094 (\$6.14 per Series A share), \$8,469 (\$6.14 per Series B share) and \$10,604 (\$7.66 per Series C share), respectively at March 31, 2002 and \$5,513 (\$5.56 per Series A share), \$7,663 (\$5.56 per Series B share) and \$9,595 (\$6.94 per Series C share), respectively at December 31, 2001.